-On a whim, the Detroit Dough team reached out to the CEO of the Emagine Entertainment theater chain in a longshot effort to buttress their flagging, but promising, product by getting it into the chain’s concession stands.
+On a whim, the Detroit Dough team reached out to the CEO of the Emagine Entertainment theatre chain in a longshot effort to buttress their flagging, but promising, product by getting it into the chain’s concession stands.
 And it worked.
-Miraculously, the tiny cookie-dough maker managed to ink a pilot deal, with hopes for a long-term distribution deal with the theater chain, bringing Detroit Dough's product to multiple Emagine outlets.
+Miraculously, the tiny cookie dough maker managed to ink a pilot deal, with hopes for a long-term distribution deal with the theatre chain, bringing Detroit Dough’s product to multiple Emagine outlets.

 And while the deal eventually expired, it enabled Detroit Dough to take a major step forward.
 Even before the deal ended, Washington said, his company had begun to streamline its business processes in anticipation of scaling to meet demand.

 Since then, the dough, edible and otherwise, has only continued to rise.
-Offering five distinct flavors — sugar, brownie, peanut butter, chocolate chip, and chocolate chip minus the actual chips — Detroit Dough has cemented deals to sell its product at the University of Michigan football and basketball stadiums; at the ballpark in Utica that is home to the United Shore Professional Baseball League; at Detroit City Football Club soccer matches in Hamtramck; and at the Michigan Science Center.
+Offering five distinct flavors — sugar, brownie, peanut butter, chocolate chip and plain — Detroit Dough has cemented deals to sell its product at the University of Michigan football and basketball stadiums; at the ballpark in Utica that is home to the United Shore Professional Baseball League; at Detroit City Football Club soccer matches in Hamtramck; and at the Michigan Science Center.

-Last month, MJR, a regional theater chain, began selling Detroit Dough cookie dough from the concession stands at 7 of its theaters, just in time for Washington’s company to take advantage of the throngs flocking to see the blockbuster Avengers: Endgame.
+That deal followed an agreement earlier this year with MJR, a regional theatre chain, to sell Detroit Dough products from the concession stands at seven of its theatres just in time for Washington’s company to take advantage of the throngs flocking to see the blockbuster Avengers: Endgame.